mono/website/docs/tools+libraries/tools/gendarme/index.md

 Why ?
 =====

 1. Because we often repeat our mistakes.
-The biggest one being not to review things we *know*;
+The biggest one being not to review things we *know*.
 2. Because it's a lot funnier (and safer) to write a rule than to review millions of source lines of code (SLOC) to ensure it's being followed.

 History